 Pay or not pay the manager?

-It might be necessary to make an amendment to the bylaws of the condominium to make the payment of a stipend or salary to a home owner who acts as a manager.
+It might be necessary to amend the bylaws of the condominium to make the payment of a stipend or salary to a homeowner who acts as a manager.

 Are you planning to purchase a condominium in Costa Rica?
 Contact us now; we have all the necessary expertise to assist you in your purchase.